dtcaciuc/conecerto_scoreboard/README.md

 The following environment variables need to be manually set:

-* `PHX_HOST` - IP/hostname of the machine that will be running the scoreboard.
+* `PHX_HOST` - IP/hostname of the machine that will be running Scoreboard.
-  This is required for LiveViews to work and cannot just be `localhost`.
+  This is required for TV dashboard to work and cannot just be `localhost`.

 Additionally, you can optionally set the following: